-- A. "Aerial applicator" means all persons who dispense pesticides by means of any machine or device used or designed for navigation of or flight in the air. - "Agricultural pesticide application" means any application of a pesticide upon an B. agricultural commodity which is performed by or for a commercial agricultural producer. - C. "Air-carrier application equipment" means any application equipment that utilizes a mechanically generated airstream to propel the spray droplets. - D. "Applicant" means a person or persons who apply for a certification, license or permit authorized in 22 M.R.S.A. §1471-D or §1471-N. - E. "Branch office" means: - 1. any home, store or other business location where an employee of a spray contracting firm directly accepts requests for pest control services from clients through mail, telephone or walk-in inquiries, and - 2. any government or university office where employees receive regular direction to apply pesticides in connection with their duties. - 3.
-It does not include the home of an employee who receives work assignments and directions from a branch office with a master applicator. - "Calibration of equipment" means measurement of dispersal or output of application F. equipment and adjustment of such equipment to control the rate of dispersal, and droplet or particle size of a pesticide dispersed by the equipment.
+- A. "Aerial applicator" means all persons who dispense pesticides by means of any machine or device used or designed for navigation of or flight in the air.
+All aerial applicators shall be considered commercial applicators and shall be individually certified. - B. "Agricultural pesticide application" means any application of a pesticide upon an agricultural commodity which is performed by or for a commercial agricultural producer. - C. "Air-carrier application equipment" means any application equipment that utilizes a mechanically generated airstream to propel the spray droplets. - D. "Applicant" means a person or persons who apply for a certification, license or permit authorized in 22 M.R.S.A. §1471-D or §1471-N. - E. "Branch office" means: - 1. any home, store or other business location where an employee of a spray contracting firm directly accepts requests for pest control services from clients through mail, telephone or walk-in inquiries, and - 2. any government or university office where employees receive regular direction to apply pesticides in connection with their duties. - 3.
+It does not include the home of an employee who receives work assignments and directions from a branch office with a master applicator. - F. "Calibration of equipment" means measurement of dispersal or output of application equipment and adjustment of such equipment to control the rate of dispersal, and droplet or particle size of a pesticide dispersed by the equipment.